DrayWilliams1/sChallenge_WebClient/README.md

 Ionic Framework is a collection of UI components for cross-platofrm development that integrates with major front-end frameworks (like Angular).
 After installing node and npm, open a terminal and run `npm install -g @ionic/cli` to get the Ionic CLI.

 Open this repo in VSC by dragging and dropping the folder and, using the built-in terminal `cd` into the app (if not already there).
 Once in the directory, run `npm i` to download any missing node dependencies as node_modules are not pushed to github (for size purposes).
 Then run `ionic serve` and the app will start running on "http://localhost:8100" and will present you with a login screen.
-At this point, the Web API should also be running to facilitate back-end operations (see sChallenge_WebAPI for details).